 Key Takeaway: PropTech investors have seen many pitches, differentiate by demonstrating deep industry knowledge and realistic market understanding.

-What PropTech Investors Really Want to See
+What PropTech Investors and VCs Really Want to See

 Technology vs. Market Moats:

-Investors evaluate PropTech moats differently:
+PropTech venture capital investors evaluate PropTech moats differently:

 - Technology moat: Proprietary algorithms, data advantages, or unique integrations